tydaeus/notes/windows/powershell/powershell_scripting.md

 ### Named Parameters - PSBoundParameters
 A script/function can define a named set of parameters.
 Define named parameters that your script/function can accept by name by using a param statement before any non-comment content.

-A hashtable of named parameters passed into a script/function can be accessed using `$PSBoundParameters`; the `$Args` variable will no longer be populated. `$PSBoundParameters.ContainsKey($paramName)` will return a boolean indicating whether parameter `$paramName` was specified.
+A hashtable of named parameters passed into a script/function can be accessed using `$PSBoundParameters`; the `$Args` variable will no longer be populated. `$PSBoundParameters.ContainsKey($paramName)` will return a boolean indicating whether parameter `$paramName` was specified. `$PSBoundParameters` captures only *explicitly* specified parameters, not those that retain their default value.

 Parameter definitions must be comma-separated, and ignore whitespace: